JohnAD/negamax/README.md

 Negamax is a nim library for executing the Negamax AI algorithm on a turn-based game.
 The library uses the `turn_based_game` nimble library as the framework for the game itself.

-The Negamax algorithm searches and weighs possible future moves.
+The negamax algorithm searches and weighs possible future moves.
 It is a varation of the minimax algorithm that is optimized for games where the "value" of a game's state for one player is directly inverse of the value to the oppossing player.
-This is known as a zero-sum game.
-An advantage to one player is always and exact disadvantage to the other player.
+This is known as a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).

 This algorithm is desgined to do _alpha/beta pruning_, which shortens the search tree.

-This algorithem is currently recursive in nature.
+This algorithem is currently recursive.
 The author is currently working on a non-recursive one as well.

-Specifically, negamax has the following restrictions:
+Negamax has the following restrictions:

 1. It only works for two-player games.
 2. It does not work with games that involve any randomness.